 No. You must also put an identical HIN somewhere else on the boat in a less than obvious location.
 Don't hide it where no one will ever be able to find it.
 Put it under a seat, behind a removable panel, under an easily removed fitting.
 It's there so that the number can be compared to the one on the transom if the boat is suspected of being stolen, or if someone suspects that the HIN has been illegally altered.
 (No one would do that, would they?
 Don't count on it!) .
 This secondary HIN has to meet the same requirements as the first, 1/4 inch high or greater, and permanently affixed.

 Q. So why do I need an HIN?

-Every boat (that means any kind of boat) sold in the us (yes that includes imported boats) has to have an HIN.
+Every recreational boat (that means any kind of recreational boat) sold in the U.S including imported boats, has to have an valid U.S. HIN.
 It's so you can track who you sold the boat to, and so the states can register the boats and know that they are not stolen.